launchscout/live_state/README.md

 # LiveState

+This the elixir library for building servers for LiveState applications.

 ## What is LiveState?

 The goal of LiveState is to make building highly interactive web applications easier to build.
 Currently in most such applications clients send requests and receive responses from and to a server API.
 This essentially results in two applications, with state being managed in both in an ad hoc way.